jastakhova/consensual/README.md

 #### Active ToDo

-- add cancel request + notices + tickler -- Monday, Tuesday
+- add Copy action -- Friday
-- add blocking comments + notice + tickler -- Wednesday, Thursday, Friday +1 week
+- add blocking comments + notice + tickler -- Monday, Tuesday, Wednesday +1 week
-- add Copy action -- Monday
+- show status of the proposal on the proposal page -- Thursday
-- Terms of use email should we sent on new sign-ups not only invites -- Tuesday
+- Terms of use email should we sent on new sign-ups not only invites -- Thursday
-- Highlighting the changes or adding warning message on top of changes when visiting the proposal page
+- transition to main branch -- Friday
-- show status of the proposal on the proposal page Shifted by 2 days because of: notices (lost 2 days extra) not working on the weekend (lost 1 day) locking was easy (gained 1 day)
+- Highlighting the changes or adding warning message on top of changes when visiting the proposal page Shifted by 2 days because of: notices (lost 2 days extra) not working on the weekend (lost 1 day) locking and cancellation for locking was easy due to built infrastructure (gained 3 days)

 - [talk] Approve logic is not well understood by ppl
 - [issue] Losing of data if facebook token expires